areshavora/timeapp/README.md

 1. `src/main/java/com/timeworld/TimeApp.java`
     * The main application class that reads input from the console and uses SpokenTimeConvertor to output the spoken time.

-3. `src/main/java/com/timeworld/spokentime/SpokenTimeConvertor.java`
+2`src/main/java/com/timeworld/spokentime/SpokenTimeConvertor.java`
     * Validated input and Uses time conversion classes and print the converted time to words to console.

-2. `src/main/java/com/timeworld/spokentime/convertor/BritishTimeConvertor.java`
+3`src/main/java/com/timeworld/spokentime/SupportedSpokenConversion.java`
+   * Supported conversion enum class, at present two conversion type requires to supported, one is British and second one is Germany.
+BritishTimeConvertor already implemented.

+4`src/main/java/com/timeworld/spokentime/convertor/TimeConvertor.java`
+   * Base class providing the common methods and methods which requires to be implemented by underlying children class to convert time to desire spoken language.

+5`src/main/java/com/timeworld/spokentime/convertor/BritishTimeConvertor.java`
     * Class responsible for converting time to British spoken words format with consideration of handling of edge cases of various hour and minute values.

-4. `src/test/java/com/timeworld/TestBritishSpokenTime.java`
+Similarly, other convertor class is GermanyTimeConvertor.

+6`src/test/java/com/timeworld/TestBritishSpokenTime.java`
     * TestNG test class for testing the time conversion logic.
 At present verify inputs corresponds to supported British conversion only.

-5. `output/time-world-app.jar`
+Other class TestGermanySpokenTime is yet to implement.

+7`output/time-world-app.jar`
     * The executable JAR file generated after building the project.

-6. `pom.xml`
+8`pom.xml`
     * The Maven project file that includes project dependencies, build plugins, and other configurations.

-7. `README.txt`
+9`README.txt`
     * Explain application structure its usages and how to run or test.